fresheneesz/grapetree-core/README.md

 `this.error(errorHandler)` - Sets up an error handler that is passed errors that happen anywhere in the router.
 If an error handler is not defined for a particular subroute, the error will be passed to its parent.
 If an error bubbles to the top, the error is thrown from the `router.go` function itself.

-* `errorHandler(stage, error)` - A function that handles the `error`.
-The first parameter `stage` is the stage of path-changing the error happened in. `stage` can be either "enter", "exit", or "route"
+* `errorHandler(error, info)` - A function that handles the `error`.
+The second parameter is an object with info about where the error happened.
+It has the following members:
+  * `info.stage` - the stage of path-changing the error happened in. `stage` can be either "enter", "exit", or "route"
+  * `info.location` - the path segement (relative to the current route) where the error happened ([] indicates the current route)

 Route Lifecycle Hooks
 -------------